bhklab/handbook/docs/software_development/Remote_Development/Google_Cloud_Platform/vertexai.md

 ## **Main Features of Vertex AI**

 ### **Training**: Train custom models with Vertex AI
-Vertex AI enables you to train machine learning models using pre-built containers (for frameworks like TensorFlow, PyTorch, XGBoost) or your own custom containers.
+Vertex AI enables you to train machine learning models using pre-built containers (for frameworks like TensorFlow, PyTorch, XGBoost) or your custom containers.
 You can configure distributed training, use accelerators (GPUs/TPUs), and tune hyperparameters automatically.
 To start training:
 - Go to **Vertex AI > Training** in the GCP console.
 - Choose between **Custom Training**, **AutoML**, or **Pre-trained models**.